ethanuppal/spade/ARCHITECTURE.md

 Here, the names used are checked to be the right "kind" (`entity`, `type`, `variable`) by looking them up in the symtab.

+AST lowering is done in 3 passes over the AST.
+The first two collect global symbols, i.e. symbols visible at the top level of the program and is done in `global_symbols.rs`

+The first pass collects the "left hand sides" of all declarations, i.e. it adds the names of types and function-like items to the symtab.

+The second pass visit the "right hand side" of the items.
+Here: enum members are added, type definitions are lowered to their HIR counterparts, function-likes are visited to create "heads", containing the declaration but not the implementation

+In the third pass, function-like items are visited and fully expanded to their HIR counterparts.

+#### Symbols, names and modules

 ### Type inference